 CVCC COVID-19 Update

-As we begin slowly re-opening for managed face to face instruction, employee re-entry, and general community access, the following information and requirements will be in effect from June 30, 2020-July 15, 2020
+As we begin slowly re-opening for managed face to face instruction, employee re-entry, and general community access, the following information and requirements will be in effect from July 13, 2020 - Until Further Notice.

 All (Students, Faculty, Staff, and Invited Guests) will be required to follow these protocols for facility entry: